videojs/video.js/docs/guides/languages.md

 Language Codes
 --------------
-Here's a list of available language codes.
+The following is a list of official language codes.

+**NOTE:** For supported language translations, please see the [Languages Folder (/lang)](../../lang) folder located in the project root.

 <table border="0" cellspacing="5" cellpadding="5">
   <tr>